Mihai Zamfir: Club career

 Zamfir was born on 22 January 1955 in Moșoaia, Romania and began playing junior-level football in 1971 at Argeș Pitești.
 He made his Divizia A debut on 30 September 1973 under coach Ștefan Coidum in a 2–1 home victory against Sportul Studențesc București.
 In the 1978–79 UEFA Cup edition he helped the team eliminate Panathinaikos in the first round with a 5–1 aggregate victory.
 In the following round they met Valencia led by Mario Kempes, earning a 2–1 win in the first leg, but they lost the second one with 5–2, thus the campaign ended.
 In the same season he helped Argeș win the title, being used by coach Florin Halagian in 33 games in which he scored two goals.
 In the following season they got past AEK Athens in the first round of the 1979–80 European Cup, the team being eliminated in the following one by title holders and eventual winners, Nottingham Forest, Zamfir receiving a red card for repeated fouls in the 80th minute of the first leg.

-In 1984 he joined Olt Scornicești where he made his last Divizia A appearance on 17 December 1987 in a 0–0 draw against Dinamo București, having a total of 365 matches with 11 goals in the competition, also totaling 12 games in European competitions.
+In 1984 he joined Olt Scornicești where he made his last Divizia A appearance on 17 December 1987 in a 0–0 draw against Dinamo București, totaling 365 matches with 11 goals in the competition and 12 games in European competitions.
 Zamfir ended his career in 1989, after playing in Divizia B for Inter Sibiu and Dacia Pitești, helping the first earn promotion to the first league.